-2. The Sunday Worship Service
+1. The Sunday Worship Service

-- 49. Christianity believes that the Fourth Commandment given by God to Moses on Mt.
+- 46. Christianity believes that the Fourth Commandment given by God to Moses on Mt.
 Sinai requires that God be worshiped weekly.
 "Remember the Sabbath day, to keep it holy."
-Exodus 20: 8 (KJV). - 50.
+(Exodus 20: 8 KJV). - 47.
 Christianity requires an assembled church.
 For two millennia, with rare exception, Christians have met together in-person.
-The bodily assembly of the church, rooted in the scriptural command of believers "[n]ot forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching," (Hebrews 10:25 KJV), is of particular importance and significance for Christians generally.

-- 51. For more than 2,000 years, Christians have gathered physically each Sunday throughout the year in observance of Christ's resurrection from the dead on the first day of the week, and the physical gathering of the church is central to that celebration.
+The bodily assembly of the church, rooted in the scriptural command of believers "[n]ot forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching," (Hebrews 10:25 KJV), is of particular importance and significance for Christians generally. - 48.
+For about 2,000 years, Christians have gathered physically each Sunday throughout the year in observance of Christ's resurrection from the dead on the first day of the week, and the physical gathering of the church is central to that celebration.
 Indeed, the Greek word translated as "church" in our English versions of the Christian scriptures is "ekklesia," which literally means "assembly."
-A. T. Robertson, A Grammar Of The Greek New Testament In Light of Historical Research (3d ed.
-1919). - 52.
-This gathering for worship is not an optional activity for Rev. Landow or for Christians, it is required.
-The Fourth Commandment handed down from God to Moses requires Sabbath worship of the Creator: "Remember the Sabbath Day, to keep it Holy."
-Exodus 20:8 (KJV) After the death and resurrection of Jesus Christ, the author of the book of Hebrews reminded believers, "And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near" Heb.
-10:25 (ESV)(Emphasis added). - 53.
+A. T. Robertson, A Grammar Of The Greek New Testament In Light of Historical

+Research (3d ed.
+1919).

+- 49. This gathering for worship is not an optional activity for Pastor Hines or for Christians, it is required.
+After the death and resurrection of Jesus Christ, the author of the book of Hebrews reminded believers, "And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near" (Heb.
+10:25 KJV)(emphasis added). - 50.
 Even in times of "pestilence," Christians are to assemble and worship God.
-"If disaster comes upon us, the sword, judgment, or pestilence, or famine, we will stand before this house and before you - for your name is in this house - and cry out to you in our affliction, and you will hear and save."
-2 Chronicles 20:9 (KJV).
+"If disaster comes upon us, the sword, judgment, or pestilence, or famine, we will stand before this house and before you for your name is in this house and cry out to you in our affliction, and you will hear and save."
+(2 Chronicles 20:9 ESV). - 51.
+As with other communities of Christian faith around the country, Pastor Hines believes that a central part of following Christ is worshiping together in the same physical space. - 52.
+Pastor Hines has a sincerely held central religious belief that physical, corporate gathering of believers each Sunday is an essential element of religious worship commanded by the Lord.
+Plaintiff and his church members from March 13, 2020 and the start of the pandemic Emergency declared by Defendant desired to gather 29 times for a physical, corporate gathering of believers each Sunday and Wednesday, and would have done so but for those actions of the Defendant that are the subject of this Verified Complaint.